 Research Article- Pilot Data: Here is the link to the open access article “Treating Individuals With Intellectual Disabilities and Challenging Behaviors With Adapted Dialectical Behavior Therapy” by Julie F. Brown, Milton Z. Brown & Paige Dibiasio in the Journal of Mental Health Research in Intellectual Disabilities.
 Published online: 03 Jul 2013.

 “The Skills System: An Emotion Regulation Skills

 Conference Video: Here is the link to the 90-minute YouTube video of the Skills System presentation at NEA-BPD Annual Conference at Yale University in May 2013

-Free Downloads: If you are interested, there are new materials being offers through the Downloads to the left on the Home page.
+Free Downloads: If you are interested, there are new materials being offered through the Downloads to the left on the Home page.
 There is a new PDF of the Skills Plan Map which is very helpful as an overview of the Skills System.
 It is a nice addition to the skills notebooks and for staff training.
 Also, there is a PDF of a set of skills cards.
 These are best laminated and cut on the dotted lines.
+Printing them on card stock also works.
 I love to use them on a large table or on the floor of the group room; they are a great teaching tools in group and at trainings.
 There are so many creative ways to use them to make learning hands-on and fun!
 I will be working on a smaller set to use on a desk in the near future.

 System Integration of the Skills System: For teams exploring the option of implementing the Skills System in your agency, I find the book Leading Change by John P. Kotter to be a great resource.
 This book describes the challenges we all face when trying to implement systems’ change (such as integrating a model such as the Skills System into team/agency settings).
 This book is full of wisdom and practical advice for people trying to mobilize change in complex business/human service systems.
 I put the link on the Helpful Items tab.